postmanlabs/labs-docs/v6/postman/collections/sharing_collections.md

 You can share collections with your entire team or assign individual permissions for team members.
 Team admins can designate view or edit permissions for your team. **Note**: You must be a team admin to modify team permissions.

-To assign or modify team permissions:

-In the Postman app, select a collection in the sidebar and click the ellipsis **(...)** button.
+To assign or modify team permissions in the Postman app, select a collection in the sidebar and click the ellipsis **(...)** button.

 [![modify team permissions](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/modify-permissions2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/modify-permissions2.png)